 - Have things that make you swallow.
 Drinking water, dissolving sugar in the mouth, or sucking on sour candy can make you swallow, and that motion can help relax the diaphragm.

 - Lie down to fight indigestion.
 If you have serious indigestion, lying down can help relax the diaphragm.

 - Do breathing exercises.
 Practice deep breathing, slow your thoughts, and, in turn, relax your muscles.

 Although all these tips are worth a try, none are guaranteed to help.
 The only guaranteed cure for hiccups is time.

-Isn’t It Silly To See My Doctor About Hiccups?
+Is It Silly To See My Doctor About Hiccups?

-Not at all!
+It’s never silly to see your doctor about any health concerns.
 Chances are, if you want to see your doctor, you haven’t been having hiccups for just 2 to 5 minutes, right?

 Normally by the time we consider seeing a doctor, we have had hiccups for a day, or we have had one or more episodes of hiccups every day for a week.